meir-gazit/crm/README.md

+# project instractions:

-# I'm going to build a MERN CRM solution that have four modules that integrate to provide this  comprehensive CRM solution, the 4 modules are:
+I'm going to build a MERN CRM solution that have four modules that integrate to provide this  comprehensive CRM solution, the 4 modules are:

 1. Relationship Management
 2. Sales Automation